mwinteringham/restful-booker-platform/README.md

 ### Development
 - JDK 1.8
 - Maven 3.3.9
-- Node 8.11.2
+- Node 8.11.4
-- NPM 3.3.9
+- NPM 5.6.0

-## Installation
+## Running locally

-### Production
-You will require Java SDK 1.6, Maven and Node/Npm installed and available in your terminal to run RBP.
+You will require Java SDK 1.8, Maven and Node/Npm installed and available in your terminal to run RBP.
 To get started follow these instructions:

 1. Clone/Download the repository
 2. Navigate into the restful-booker-platform root folder
 3. Run either ```local_run.sh``` or ```local_run.cmd``` depending on your OS to build RBP and get it running (It may take a while on the first run as it downloads dependencies)
 4. Navigate to http://localhost:3003 to access the site

-#### Login
+### Login
 The user login details are:
 * Username: admin
 * Password: password

-#### Database access
+### Database access

 RBP uses h2 in-memory databases for ease of deployment.
 However, the databases have been setup with TCP access, meaning you can use a SQL client that supports h2 SQL to connect.